The Legend of Zelda and Japanese Religion

 This is a panel for the Harry Potter generation of kids who grew up voraciously reading young adult fiction – and for the older kids among us who read as much fiction as we do manga.
-I will offer reading recommendations according to genre and theme, covering light novels such as the Haruhi Suzumiya and Sword Art Online series, as well as books that have become the basis for television and cinematic anime, such as Paprika and Moribito.
-Along the way, I will introduce a few writers of literary fiction and detail some of the more interesting “fandom memoirs” written or translated into English.
-I will conclude with an overview of the major North American publishers who put out Japanese fiction in translation, including Yen Press, Haikasoru, and Vertical.
+We will offer reading recommendations according to genre and theme, covering light novels such as the Haruhi Suzumiya and Sword Art Online series, as well as books that have become the basis for television and cinematic anime, such as Paprika and Moribito.
+Along the way, we’ll introduce a few writers of literary fiction and detail some of the more interesting fandom memoirs written or translated into English.
+We’ll wrap up the panel with an overview of the major North American publishers who put out Japanese fiction in translation, including Yen Press, Haikasoru, and Vertical.

 Revealing and Concealing Identities: Cross-Dressing in Anime and Manga

 Gender bending is often cited as one of the defining themes of anime and manga, which are filled with examples of handsome women and beautiful men, not to mention cross-dressing characters who never fail to steal the spotlight.
 What is cross-dressing?
 How does it challenge and reinforce gender roles?
 What role has cross-dressing historically played in popular entertainment in Japan?
 Does a female character cross-dressing as a man mean something different than a male character cross-dressing as a woman?
 In this panel, we will to discuss ideas about gender, provide some terminology, and examine a few examples of how cross-dressing is used by characters in anime and manga as a means of exploring gender issues in contemporary Japanese society.

 Fantasies of Diversity: Representations of Race in Japanese Video Games

 MAGFest Music And Gaming Education Symposium, National Harbor, MD